-There's a saying in the corporate world: "Don't make yourself irreplaceable.
-If you can't be replaced, you can't be promoted."
-As an entrepreneur, this is still true in its own way.
-Let's think of "being promoted" as earning more and working less.
-You can raise your prices, but until you can remove yourself from being directly involved in doing the work that generates the income, there's always going to be a limit to how much you can earn, and it can only increase very slowly.
+If you don't want to continue working 50 or more hours per week for the rest of your life, consider building your sources of passive income.
+Until you can remove yourself from being directly involved in doing the work that generates income, there's always going to be a limit to how much you can earn, and it can increase only very slowly.

 Passive income, on the other hand, is income that does not require your direct involvement.
-Some kinds of passive income you may be familiar with include owning rental property, royalties on an invention or creative work, and network marketing.
+Rental properties, royalties on an invention or creative work, and network marketing are common examples.

-Let's look at two basic types of passive income, and a third type of income that, while technically not passive, is a key strategy for earning more and working less.
+There are two basic types of passive income and a third type of income that, while not passive, still is a key strategy for earning more and working less.

 Residual income is revenue that occurs over time from work done one time.
 Some examples include:

-- An insurance agent who gets commission every year when a customer renews his policy
+- An insurance agent who gets a commission every year when a customer renews his policy.

-As you can see, there are many different ways to generate residual income across a wide variety of businesses.
+There are many different ways to generate residual income across a wide variety of businesses.
 It may be recurring income from the same customers or the sales of a product to new customers.
-It may require no personal involvement whatsoever, such as an e-book sold on a website, or it may require some personal interaction, such as the insurance agent calling the customer to remind them about their renewal and ask them if they want to change any of their coverage.
+It may require no personal involvement whatsoever, such as an e-book sold on a website, or it may require some personal interaction, such as the insurance agent calling the customer to remind them about their renewal.
 Often, it's something that you can delegate to an assistant.

-Note that this is different from merely recurring income.
-Recurring income may still require your involvement to earn the income, e.g., a coach or consultant on a monthly retainer, or a caterer who delivers lunch every Monday to the local school board.
-While this "active recurring income" offers welcome stability, it also tends to tie you down, and you still have limits on your earning capacity based on your own personal production capacity.
+Note that this is different from recurring income which may still require your involvement to earn the income.
+For example, a coach or consultant on a monthly retainer, or a caterer who delivers lunch every Monday to the local school board has recurring income, but it comes from recurring work which limits on your earning capacity based on your own personal production capacity.